Premature Birth 101

 Until recently, physicians have had limited ways of trying to predict each woman’s risk of preterm birth.
 The known signs — such as a shortened cervix measured during an ultrasound or a mother’s history of a previous preterm delivery – could predict only a small fraction of the preterm births that eventually occur.
 For most mothers, spontaneous premature birth often is a completely unexpected event.

-Sera Prognostics has developed an innovative test that measures the levels of certain proteins in the blood during weeks 18 through 20 to provide an individualized risk assessment for spontaneous preterm birth.
+Sera has developed an innovative test that measures the levels of certain proteins in the blood during weeks 18 through 20 to provide an individualized risk assessment for spontaneous preterm birth.
 Rather than providing a “yes” or “no” answer to whether you will deliver early, the PreTRM Test provides key individualized information about your risk of preterm delivery.

 With the PreTRM Test, you and your doctor can better understand your own risk for preterm delivery and work together to develop a treatment plan to manage these risks.